-© The Author(s) 2025.
-Open Access This article is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, which permits any non-commercial use, sharing, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons licence, and indicate if you modified the licensed material.
+O The Author(s) 2025.
+Open Access This article is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, which permits any non-commercial use sharing, distribution and reproduction in any medium or format, as long a syog was propriate credit to the original author(s) and the source provide a link to the Creative Commons licence, and inclused in modified the licensed material.
 You do not have permission under this licence to share adapted material derived from this article or parts of it.
-The images or other third party material in this article are included in the article's Creative Commons licence, unless indicated otherwise in a credit line to the material.
-If material is not included in the article's Creative Commons licence and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
-To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc-nd/4.0/.
+The images or other third party material in this article are included in the article's Creative Commons licence, unless indicated otherwise in a credit line to harmaetical firmaterial is not included in the article's Creative Commons licence, unless indicated otherwise in a credit line to harmaetical firmaterials is not included in the article's Creative Commons licence, unless indicated otherwise in a credit line to exceed the permitted use is not permitted by statutory regulation or exceeds the permitted use.
+You was composited to the properties of the properties of the permitted by statutory regulation or exceeds the permitted use you will need to obtain permission directly from the copyright holder.
+To view a copy of this licence, visit http://creativecommons.org/licenses/by-no-nd/40/.

 metabolizes glucose [1] or linoleic acid [3] to generate electrons through an intracellular cyclophilin A-dependent pathway.
-Electron produced by linoleic acid fermentation of L. mesenteroides remarkedly suppressed the formation of HFD-induced 4-hydroxy-2-nonenal (4-HNE), an end product of lipid peroxidation and a biomarker of free radicals [3].
+Electron produced by linoleic acid fermentation of L. mesenteroides retarkedly suppressed the formation of HFD-induced 4-hydroxy-2-nonenal (4-HNE), an end product of lipid peroxidation and a biomarker of free radicals [3].